LaylaTheLis/LaylaTheLis/README.md

 ### - 🤖 I’m currently working on: **A terminal game called Terramin**<br><br>
 ### - 📖 I’m currently learning: **C and Cmake**<br><br>
 ### - 📫 How to reach me: **laylagruszka123@gmail.com**<br><br>
-### - 💡 Semi-Daily fun fact: **What pushed me into discovering that I am trans is a meme a friend of mines made about me**
+### - 💡 Semi-Daily fun fact: **The beautiful thing about programming is that you can go "f it" and make something on your own**
 <br>

 #### 🔝 Top Contributed Repo